xgr-network/XGR/docs/mcp/XGR-MCP-Setup-and-Configuration.md

 - correct reverse-proxy topology for client-IP enforcement,
 - explicit hourly, daily, address and balance policies.

-Never reuse:
+Never reuse the starter-gas key from:

-- a treasury key,
+- a treasury wallet,
-- a validator key,
+- a validator,
-- an exchange key,
+- an exchange wallet,
 - a user wallet,
 - a deployment wallet,
 - an operational hot wallet with significant funds.

+---

-## Install
+# Install

 ```bash
 git clone https://github.com/xgr-network/xgr-mcp.git